Pragith/pragith/pragith-net/app/content/blog/2020/2020-05-12-data-pipelines-cicd.md

 If the new logic changes the total revenue by 0.01%, that's likely a rounding fix.
 If it changes it by 15%, that is either a massive breakthrough or a massive bug.
 The CI bot posts this "impact analysis" directly on the Pull Request.

+## What I Would Tighten

+If I could change one thing, I would standardize the test data contracts earlier.
+The first month was chaos because every team invented its own synthetic datasets.
+A shared catalog of test fixtures made the pipeline stable and the tests more meaningful.

+I would also push harder on ownership.
+If a pipeline has no clear owner, it will eventually fail quietly.
+CI does not replace accountability.
+It amplifies it.

 ## Conclusion

 Building this infrastructure took time.
 It slowed down feature delivery for two months.
 But the result is a dramatic drop in production incidents.